 Today, a team led by Prof. Shu-Hong Yu from the University of Science and Technology of China (USTC) reports an efficient and sustainable biomimetic hierarchical solar steam generator (HSSG) based on bacterial cellulose (BC) nanocomposites.
 This HSSG is fabricated through a one-step aerosol-assisted biosynthesis process.

-In HSSG, three-dimensional (3D) cellulose nanofiber network of BC hydrogel significantly reduced the energy consumption to convert the liquid water into vapor and accelerate the vaporization of water.
-Owing to the hierarchical structure design and reduced vaporization enthalpy of nanocomposites of HSSG, a high evaporation rate of 2.9 kg m-2 h-1 and solar-to-vapor efficiency of 80% can be achieved.
+In HSSG, the three-dimensional (3D) cellulose nanofiber network of BC hydrogel significantly reduced the energy consumption to convert the liquid water into vapor and accelerate the vaporization of water.
+Owing to the hierarchical structure design and reduced vaporization enthalpy of nanocomposites of HSSG, a high evaporation rate of 2.9 kg (6.4 lb) m-2 h-1 and solar-to-vapor efficiency of 80% can be achieved.

-In this HSSG, the hierarchical structure nanocomposites grow on the wood substrate and are tightly combined with the wood substrate through BC network of nanofibers.
+In this HSSG, the hierarchical structure nanocomposites grow on the wood substrate and are tightly combined with the wood substrate through the BC network of nanofibers.
 BC nanofibers crosslink with the cellulose of wood forming infiltrating layer in wood, which acts as a strong binder between wood and BC nanocomposite layers.

 Reference: “Sustainable Wood-Based Hierarchical Solar Steam Generator: A Biomimetic Design with Reduced Vaporization Enthalpy of Water” by Qing-Fang Guan, Zi-Meng Han, Zhang-Chi Ling, Huai-Bin Yang and Shu-Hong Yu, 8 July 2020, Nano Letters.